restpose/restpose/docs/search_json.rst

 Warning - fairly slow (and O(L*L), where L is the average document length).

-Returns counts for each pairs of terms seen, in decreasing order of cooccurrence.
+Returns counts for each pair of terms seen, in decreasing order of cooccurrence.
 The count entries are of the form: [suffix1, suffix2, co-occurrence count] or [suffix1, suffix2, co-occurrence count, termfreq of suffix1, termfreq of suffix2] if get_termfreqs was true.